Laura Kane

 Kane was appointed to the position in August 2023, having acted in the role since May, and is the first woman to hold that place.
 In her role, which is the most senior football position in the AFL, Kane is responsible for a wide range of football operations including umpiring, the laws of the game, the AFL Tribunal, and the AFL Women's competition.

 Early life and schooling

 Kane grew up loving the sport of Australian rules football and participated in Auskick as a pre-teen.
 While still in high school as a 16-year-old, Kane completed work experience with Victoria Legal Aid at the Supreme Court of Victoria.
-Following high school, attended university at Victoria University, Melbourne from 2009 to 2012, achieving a Bachelor of Laws (Honours).
+Following high school, Kane attended university at Victoria University, Melbourne from 2009 to 2012, achieving a Bachelor of Laws (Honours).
 During this time, she also studied abroad at the Humboldt University of Berlin.

 Sporting career

 Kane joined the Melbourne University Women's Football Club while in year seven at high school.
 Her first three years at the club were limited to training only, as the club did not yet have a youth girls team.
 Once old enough to represent the senior women's team, Kane became a powerful centre half-forward and played into her early 20s before eventually coaching the club.